ACCIDDA/influpaint/docs/index.md

 !!! tip "Skip any step with the reproduction archive"

     **You can skip any step.** The Zenodo reproduction archive provides saved files so you can begin at the stage that interests you.
 Each chapter identifies the exact files to use in a tip like this one.
-See [Walkthrough → Start here](workflows/start-here.md) for the complete workflow, or go directly to [reproducing the paper figures](workflows/paper-figures.md).
+See [Walkthrough → Start here](workflows/start-here.md) for the complete workflow, including [operational forecasts](workflows/operational-forecasts.md), or go directly to [reproducing the paper figures](workflows/paper-figures.md).

 ## Funding